-Central Board of Direct Taxes has given the powers to income tax authorities to accept the income tax return for a financial year even after the expiry of due date of the same.
+Central Board of Direct Taxes has given the powers to income tax authorities to accept the income tax return for a financial year even after the expiry of due date of the same by using its powers as laid down under section 119(2)(b) of the Income Tax Act.
 Sometimes taxpayers may face a genuine delay in filing the tax returns within the specified time frame.
 The income tax department issued a circular dated 9/06/2015 pardoning such delays and has laid down the procedure to be followed in such situations.
 This circular supersedes all the earlier circulars, instructions and notices.

 Section 119 of the income tax act, 1961 refers to the powers of the central board of direct taxes to issue instructions to subordinate authorities.
 Clause (b) of subsection (2) of this section gives instructions to avoid genuine hardship in any case or class of cases by general or special order and reads as under:

 If the board considers it desirable or expedient for avoiding genuine hardship in any case or class of cases, by general or special order, it can authorise the IT authority who is not a commissioner (Appeals), to admit an application or claim for any exemption, deduction, refund or any other relief under this act for making such application or claim and dealing with the same on merits in accordance with law.